cypherpunk-academy/2064/en/013_2064_The Cypherpunk Academy.md

 That's where we wanted to have other ideals.
 For example, the whole world of companies and governments should become transparent.
 We wanted to take a step towards real democracy.
-Those are the things you want to be if you're going to be cypherpunk."
+Those are the things you want to be if you're going to be Cypherpunk."

 Lilly: "And if you want to practice that, if you're going to get to know it in depth, there's a whole new place for you in the game.
 And this is really a hammer..."
 She winked at Marlene.